Love Christmas? Love science? Love Christmas STEM challenge ideas?

 How to Make Your Own Bubble Christmas Lights

 Want to make your own bubbling Christmas bubble lights?
 It just takes a few objects!
+Use our STEM extensions to scale this activity for preschool, elementary, or middle school!

 What you’ll need to make DIY bubble Christmas lights: